GuyTeichman/RNAlysis/docs/source/rnalysis_user_guide.rst

-Generating fold change data from an existing HTCountFilter object
+Generating fold change data from an existing CountFilter object
 -----------------------------------------------------------------